scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/02 - Database.md

 * **Scalability Needs:** How much data you need to store and how quickly it will grow.
 * **Performance Requirements:** How fast you need to access and retrieve data.

-## **Next Steps**

-In the following sections, we'll delve deeper into different database types and explore how to choose the best one for your system.

-## **Fun Fact**

-Did you know that the first database management system, called IDS, was created in the 1960s?

-Stay tuned for more exciting insights into the world of databases\!

 ---

 ### 🔙 [Back](../README.md)